pradip2004/dribbble-clone/README.md

 # dribbble-clone
-in this project, I'll try to recreate the landing page of Dribbble although this project is not completed some sections will be committed later
+in this project, I'll try to recreate the landing page of Dribbble although this project is not completed some sections will be committed to later right now it's not responsive so it will only open on a laptop or computer, not a phone.

 ## 🔗Links
 --https://dribbble.com